 How does the Agent Gateway affect business with TWIA?

-Will the new Agent Gateway accept a credit card as a form of payment?
+Does Agent Gateway accept a credit card as a form of payment?

 No, credit cards are not an available payment option.

 What installment plans and down payments are available for the policyholder?

 - 10-pay, or monthly payments.
 10 pay requires automatic draft from a checking account.